Joshua Borsman · 2026 · Sound installation

 The Mapping

 Each observation is bound to a specific musical parameter.
-The mapping is fixed and deterministic, so that a particular weather pattern always produces the same sonic shape.
+The mapping is fixed and deterministic: a given weather pattern always produces the same sonic shape.
 Repeated listening teaches the ear to read the ocean by ear alone.

 • Tide level & phasechord, register